snaxgameengine/snaxsdk/README.md

 This assumes that SnaX is installed to "C:\\Program Files\\SnaX\\" as there are predefined paths in the project to copy the new DLL-files to the correct directories, and to run SnaXDeveloper.exe.

-> Important!
-You will need to give write permission for the current user to the _Chips_ and _Dialogs_ directories in the SnaX install directory for Visual Studio to be able to automatically copy the new DLL-files to those directories!
+__IMPORTANT: You have to give the current user _write access_ to the _3rd_, _Chips_ and _Dialogs_ folders in the
+SnaX installation directory.
+If not, Visual Studio will not be able to automatically copy the new files.__

 For a more complete example for how to use the SDK, please have a look at the [PhysXForSnaX](https://github.com/snaxgameengine/PhysXForSnaX) repository!